shizuo-kaji/ricci-flow/README.md

 ## with boundary and specified target curvatures for each vertex

-    python ricci_flow.py dome.ply -K dome_targetK_hat.csv
+    python ricci_flow.py dome.ply -K dome_targetK_hat.csv --gtol 1e-6 -op trf

 reads mesh from dome.ply and target vertex curvatures from dome_targetK_hat.csv and performs Ricci flow.
-(for vertices with target curvature > 2pi or with no specified target curvature values, the target curvatures are inferred by the Gauss-Bonnet theorem)
+(for vertices with target curvature > 2pi or with no specified target curvature values, the target curvatures are inferred by the Gauss-Bonnet theorem).
+The trf optimiser with gtol 1e-6 is used (see scipy.optimize).

 Each row of dome_targetK_hat.csv consists: